 - What happens to my application once it is filed?

 Your application will be given an application number and assigned to a trademark examiner for technical and substantive review.
 Trademark examiners at CIPO are really busy and have many trademark applications to review and examine.
-It typically takes about 8 months before an examiner has completed its review of your application and send you an examiner’s report or approval notice.
+It currently takes about 10 to 12 months before an examiner has completed its review of your application and send you an examiner’s report or approval notice.

 - Can I add more products and services onto my trademark after it has been filed?

 The description of goods and services in your application can be amended and limited but it cannot be amended to extend the scope of the goods and services as compared to those found in the original application.

 - Am I protected between the filing and registration of my trademark?

 Once you have filed an application, you will be assigned an application filing date, which will correspond to the date on which your trademark application was received by CIPO.
 Your application will have precedence over any application filed after your filing date unless another applicant claims an earlier date of first use, an earlier priority date, or can demonstrate through an opposition that they have prior entitlement to the mark.

 - Will the trademark examiner check unregistered trademarks?

 The trademark examiner will not look for unregistered trademarks specifically, but your trademark will be advertised in the Canadian Trademarks Journal after approval by the trademark examiner.
 During advertisement, entities who operate under the same or a confusingly similar trademark may oppose your registration if they have prior use or if they wish to challenge your application on other bases.

 - What happens if I haven't started using the trademark I applied for and my application is allowed?